ST10083666/Notepad/README.md

 **Still** is a meditation and mindfulness app designed to help you find an idyllic space within yourself.
 The app offers a diverse range of guided meditations, soothing soundscapes, and mindfulness exercises tailored for both beginners and experienced practitioners.
 With a comforting, user-friendly interface, Still makes it easy to find your calm and peace.

-Whether you're seeking to reduce stress, improve focus, or cultivate a deeper sense of inner peace, Still is your perfect companion on the journey to a calmer, more centered you.

 *(Bell & Troy, 2024; Tartakovsky & Pedersen, 2022)*

 ---